framelab-univaq/llm-agents-hub/docs/repos.md

-# Agent Systems
+# Agentic Systems

-Open-source **LLM-based agent systems** you can run end-to-end (autonomous loops, multi-tool workflows, coding agents, web agents, embodied agents).

-> Keep descriptions to one line and link to the canonical repo/site.
+Open-source agent systems and demos you can run.
+The table lists Name, What it does, and the GitHub link.

 | Name | Description | Link |
 |---|---|---|